olejandro/TIMES-NZ-Model-Files/README.md

 ### Prerequisites

 - Make sure you have Git installed on your machine.
 You can download it from here: https://git-scm.com/downloads.
-- If you prefer a graphical user interface, GitHub Desktop is an option, but the use of command-line tools is preferred in order to ensure repeatability.
-If you want to use GitHub Desktop, you can download it here: https://desktop.github.com/.

 ### Steps